rectorphp/rector/docs/HowToCreateOwnRector.md

 ## 6 Steps to Add New Rector

-In case you need a transformation that you didn't find in Dynamic Rectors, you can create your own:
+In case you need a transformation that you didn't find in General Rectors, you can create your own:

 1. Just extend `Rector\Rector\AbstractRector` class.
 It will prepare **2 methods**: